 It’s just my opinion and not necessarily right or wrong.

-I compared these 2 exhaustively for many hours and I can tell you without a doubt they sound just about 99% the same.
+I compared these 2 exhaustively for many hours and I can tell you without a doubt they sound just about 99% identical.

 I used both Tidal Hi-Fi and Spotify Premium, FLAC, DSD, etc.